cloudflare/cloudflare-docs/content/stream/uploading-videos/upload-video-file.md

 ### Additional supported headers

-Setting a creator value in the `Upload-Creator` header can be used to identify the creator of the video content, linking the way you identify your users or creators to videos in your Stream account.
-For more, read the [blog post](https://blog.cloudflare.com/stream-creator-management/)
+Setting a creator value in the `Upload-Creator` header can be used to [identify the creator](/stream/edit-manage-videos/manage-video-library/creator-id/) of the video content, linking the way you identify your users or creators to videos in your Stream account.

 ### Getting the video ID when using TUS